marcomole00/sweng2-rp-mole/report.md

 # Lack of checks on the configuration of the containers

 When writing the specification of a Pod one can specify the container images to run and from which registry pull it from.
 Container registries are software repositories that store and distribute container images.
 A container registry is typically used by developers and DevOps teams to store and manage container images, which can be easily shared across different environments, such as development, staging, and production.
 Container registries provide features like versioning, access control, and image scanning to ensure that container images are secure, reliable, and up-to-date.

 Most often, images require configuration through the use of environment variables.
 The documentation of these variables is generally found on the registry itself, to be consulted by the developer when writing the specification of the Pod.

-Configuration errors could be caused by human error, either neglecting to read the documentation, or by misinterpreting it, or by the lack of documentation of the image itself.
+Configuration errors could be caused by human error, either neglecting to read the documentation, misinterpreting it or by the lack of documentation of the image itself.
 Misconfiguration could lead to the application not working as expected, or not working at all.
-It also could be a security risk, since a misconfiguration of security parameters could lead to the use of default credentials, or to the use of a non secure protocol.
+It also could be a security risk, since a misconfiguration of security parameters could lead to the use of default credentials, or the use of a not secure protocol.

-An erroneous configuration of a container is hard to debug, since the point of failure may not be immediately recognizable due to the highly level of coupling of microservices architecture.
-There is also an additional element of complexity due to the fact that the application is running inside a virtualized environment, and the failure could be caused by a misconfiguration of the container itself.
+An erroneous configuration of a container is hard to debug, since the point of failure may not be immediately recognizable due to the high level of coupling of microservices architecture.
+There is also an additional element of complexity because the application is running inside a virtualized environment, and the failure could be caused by the runtime environment itself.

 The manifestations of these errors are mainly two: the application does not work as expected, or it does not work at all.
 The first case happens when the misconfiguration is not critical, and the application is still able to run, but with some functionalities not working as expected.
 For example, the application could be running with some default configuration that does not expose all the functionalities of the application.

 The second case happens when the misconfiguration is critical, and the application is not able to run at all.
-For example, no credentials are provided to the application, and the application is not able to connect to the database.
+For example, no credentials are provided to the application, and the application is not able to connect to other services.

 In both cases, the developer has to debug the application to find the cause of the error, and then fix it.
-This is a time consuming process, since the developer has to find the cause of the error, and then fix it.
+This is a time consuming process since the developer has to find the cause of the error, and then fix it.

-It could be also a potentially costly error, since most of K8s clusters exist on a pay-per-use cloud environment.
+It could be also a potentially costly error since most K8s clusters exist on a pay-per-use cloud environment.

-There is no automatic mechanism that inform the developer if the configuration they have written is correct, or at least if it satisfies some minimum configuration requirements.
+There is no automatic mechanism that informs the developer if the configuration they have written is correct, or at least if it satisfies some minimum configuration requirements.

-# Typechecking of the configuration options
+# Proposed automatic mechanism to check the configuration of the containers

-This mechanism could be included in the development environment, for example as a LSP language server.
 The solution I propose is to provide a mechanism that allows the developer to check if the configuration they have written satisfies some minimum configuration requirements, defined by the maintainer of the image.
-This minimum configuration schema is stored in the registry, and is accessible by the developer's IDE when writing the specification of the Pod.
-The developer can then check if the configuration they have written satisfies the minimum configuration requirements, and if not, the IDE will inform the developer of the missing configuration options, and the type of the configuration options.
+This minimum configuration schema is stored in the registry and is accessible by the developer's IDE when writing the specification of the Pod.
+The developer can then check if the configuration they have written satisfies the minimum configuration requirements, and if not, the IDE will inform the developer of the missing configuration options and the type of configuration options.

+The mechanism I propose leverages the widespread adoption of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) by the most popular IDEs.
-The [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is a communication protocol that enables the integration of programming language analyzers, such as code editors, with language servers that provide language-specific features such as code completion, error detection, and refactoring.
+LSP is a communication protocol that enables the integration of programming language analyzers, such as code editors, with language servers that provide language-specific features such as code completion, error detection, and refactoring.
 The protocol standardizes the exchange of information between the language server and the client, allowing for interoperability between different code editors and programming languages.
 This can help developers work more efficiently by providing consistent, language-specific tools across different editing environments.

+Firstly I'm going to describe how the configuration schema is defined, then I'm going to describe how the IDE, LSP and registry interact to provide the developer with the configuration schema.
+In the end, I'll make some considerations on the automatic generation of the configuration schema.

 ## Schema of the configuration options

 The schema of the configuration options is a JSON object that specifies the configuration options of the image, and the type of each configuration option.
 The schema should contain information about the mandatory configuration options, and the facultative configuration options.
 The schema should also contain information about the default value of the facultative configuration options.

-\newpage

 The format of the schema could be generalized to this structure: